quanghuy0497/Deep-Learning-Specialization/Course 5 - Sequence Models/Readme.md

   - Where the first equation is the loss for one example and the loss for the whole sequence is given by the summation over all the calculated single example losses.
 - Graph with losses:
   ![](Images/08.png)
-- The backpropagation here is called **backpropagation through time** because we pass activation `a` from one sequence element to another like backwards in time.
+- The backpropagation here is called **backpropagation through time** because we pass activation `a` from one sequence element to another like backwards in time (red line).

 ### Different types of RNNs
 - So far we have seen only one RNN architecture in which T<sub>x</sub> equals T<sub>Y</sub>.
 In some other problems, they may not equal so we need different architectures.